Negative Electronic Friction and Non-Markovianity in Nonequilibrium Quantum Systems

 This behavior is inverted for $\Delta < 0$, which is observable from Eq.\eqref{eq: noneq friction at x = 0} as well as the region around $x = 0$ in the solid red line of Fig.~\figref{fig: frics_abc a}.
 Here, the EHP-mediated process induces an inelastic electronic transition that dissipates energy from the vibrational mode.
 Notably, however, ${\gamma}_\text{neq.}$ becomes \emph{negative} at larger $x$-values, where the donor and acceptor states are strongly hybridized.
 These regions of negative Markovian EF are what lead to the breakdown of EFLD observed at sufficiently high voltage in Fig.~\figref{fig: quantum results}.
 Finally, we note that ${\gamma}_\text{neq.}$ disappears in equilibrium or when $\Delta =0$, as in the solid green line of Fig.~\figref{fig: frics_abc a}.

 Although the mechanism of vibrational excitation (dissipation) due to $\Delta > 0$ ($\Delta < 0$) is \textit{qualitatively} captured within the Markovian EF around $x = 0$, they are clearly not captured with the same fidelity as the quantum simulations, especially at larger $|x|$.
-A clue to this discrepancy lies in the strong agreement between Ehrenfest dynamics and the quantum result for the $\Delta > 0$ configuration, implying that the discrepancies must be due to either higher-order nonadiabatic corrections or non-Markovian effects, as these are captured in $F_{\text{el}}[x(t)]$.
-In the following, we argue that non-Markovian contributions arising from the $\Delta^{-1}$ timescale to the EF coefficient are likely to be critical, even though we operate in a regime traditionally regarded as near-adiabatic: $\Gamma = 100\text{ meV} \gg \Omega = 30 \text{ meV}$ \cite{Rudge2024}.
+A clue to this discrepancy lies in the close agreement between Ehrenfest dynamics and the quantum result for the $\Delta > 0$ configuration, implying that the discrepancies must be due to either higher-order nonadiabatic corrections or non-Markovian effects, as these are captured in $F_{\text{el}}[x(t)]$.
+In the following, we argue that non-Markovian contributions arising from the $\Delta^{-1}$ timescale to the EF coefficient are likely to be critical, even though we operate in a regime for which the Markovian EFLD approach works well for simpler models \cite{Rudge2024}: $\Gamma = 100\text{ meV} \gg \Omega = 30 \text{ meV}$.

 We frame this analysis with the time-averaged power density dissipated by the EF force,

 which shows that frequency $\omega$ at position $x$ has a dissipative contribution if $\text{Re}\left\{\tilde{\gamma}(x,\omega)\right\} > 0$.
 The Markovian limit would thus perform well if the vibrational dynamics is dominated by frequencies around $\omega \approx 0$ and if $\text{Re}\{\tilde{\gamma}(x,\omega)\}$ does not show any additional significant structure besides $\tilde{\gamma}(x,0)$.